gasp-xyz/mangata-blog/blog/_posts/2021-10-24-explainer-video.markdown

 *Mangata Team*

 PS: Did you already have time to participate in our Wallet Survey?
-It will help us build a trading UI that suits your needs and it only takes two minutes: Fill out the Form.
+It will help us build a trading UI that suits your needs and it only takes two minutes: [Fill out the Form.](https://docs.google.com/forms/d/e/1FAIpQLSfNNB2CcMdV2M-KVy45mu3brWmcOG06MF5SChO9tJcwLA3qhQ/viewform){:target="\_blank"}